Alenia C-27J Spartan: Possible sales

-On 21 August 2009, Taiwan announced that it had entered price negotiations with Alenia Aeronautica for the sale of six C-27Js.
+In August 2009, Taiwan entered price negotiations with Alenia Aeronautica for the sale of six C-27Js.

-In 2010, the Indian Air Force issued a Request for Information (RFI) for 16 medium military transport aircraft; Alenia Aeronautica responded with data on the C-27J.
+In 2010, the Indian Air Force issued a Request for Information (RFI) for 16 medium military transport aircraft.
+Alenia Aeronautica responded with data on the C-27J.

-In 2011, Indonesia was considering purchasing several C-27Js.
+In 2011, Indonesia was considering purchasing several C-27J Spartans.

 In 2015, Alenia Aermacchi were studying the development of a C-27J maritime patrol variant.
-Other proposed variants of the platform include a multi-mission C-27J that could be armed with various air-launched weapons and equipped with a maritime surveillance radar; Alenia Aermacchi have promoted this model to the Royal Air Force.
+Other proposed variants of the platform include a multi-mission C-27J that could be armed with air-launched weapons and equipped with a maritime surveillance radar.
+Alenia Aermacchi promoted this model to the Royal Air Force.

-In 2016, Leonardo conducted demonstration flights around La Paz at the request of the Bolivian government, which may led to Bolivia purchasing C-27Js.
+In 2015, the Ghana Air Force requested four C-27Js via an FMS sale, but the purchase was never completed.

-The Ghana Air Force requested four C-27Js via an FMS sale, but the purchase was never completed.
+In 2016, Leonardo conducted demonstration flights around La Paz at the request of the Bolivian government, which may lead to Bolivia purchasing the C-27J.

 Failed bids

 In 2007, the C-27J was being considered as a sole-source C$3 billion contract by Canada as a replacement for its search and rescue air fleet.
 Alenia Aermacchi bid their C-27J FWSAR/MPA, a modified C-27J for the Search and rescue and Maritime Patrol Aircraft roles.
 Exclusive modifications included a mission systems pallet from General Dynamics Mission Systems Canada, additional observation windows, an AESA search radar, satellite and ATC radios, flare/markers launchers, an electro-optical/infrared turret, a new flight management system and other performance upgrades.
 Alenia Aermacchi bid up to 32 aircraft with lifetime maintenance from KF Aerospace and in-service support from General Dynamics Canada.
 The C-27J FWSAR/MPA bid competed against the Airbus C-295 FWSAR and the Embraer KC-390.
 In December 2016, the Canadian government selected the C-295.

 In 2012, the C-27J was shortlisted as a candidate for the Philippine Air Force (PAF) medium lift aircraft program.
 A joint team from the Philippines' Department of National Defense (DND) and PAF inspected the C-27J in January 2012.
 The DND already received approval from the Philippine president to purchase 3 units, and is awaiting congressional approval as of November 2012.
-However, the PAF announced EADS-CASA's (now Airbus) C-295M as declared winner for the medium lift aircraft acquisition project.
+The PAF announced EADS-CASA's (now Airbus) C-295M as the winner for the medium lift aircraft acquisition project.